Tellusant/docs/articles-posts/palmer-penguins.md

 ## The Road Ahead

 I am convinced that the power of these methods will win the day.
 It starts with experiments, and then gradually management teams are won over.
-How long will it takes?
+How long will it take?

 ChatGPT estimates 3-5 years untill routine automation of these kinds of methods.
 Here is what it says, based on its undesrstanding of Tellusant: